jstar88/pyCommunicator/README.md

 ### addRequest vs addFreeRequest
 Both functions call a callback when the result is ready, so they will not block your main code.

-*addFreeRequest*: this methond create a new thread where the communication run *addRequest*: here, instead, the request is enqueued so it will be processed only when all the older requests are ended
+*addFreeRequest*: this method create a new thread where the communication run *addRequest*: here, instead, the request is enqueued so it will be processed only when all the older requests are ended